bcgov/ExchangeLabOps/docs/Journey_of_a_team/0_Desire-a-new-way-of-working/README.md

 Have you been working towards delivering value in your organization and feel that the systems or process are challenging your ability to get results?
 Particularly when there is technology involved?

-Maybe it's time to step back and consider some new ways of working.
-Your friends at the Exchange lab have done that, and are having lots of learning, success, and fun.
+**Maybe it's time to step back and consider some new ways of working.** Your friends at the Exchange lab have done that, and are having lots of learning, success, and fun.
 We're keen to share.
+In particular, we apply Agile mindset and methods to delivery value more quickly, with less wasted resources, and to people's expectations.

 * [Learn more about Agile in the BC Public Service ](https://bcgov.github.io/ExchangeLabOps/Agile-in-the-BCPS/readme.html)

-All of the programs at the lab are designed to facilitate learning.
-In particular, we offer the following
-* Training - Delivered for a variety of experience levels.
-* Community - Broad and specific to people who are learning new roles and methods.
-* Delivery - Through a year long residency in the Lab, or through coaching.

-## Intake to the Residency Program
-If you are interested in coming to the lab to support your organization to develop digital capacities, here is the basic process:
+When people hear about us, they aren't quite sure if we are private sector or public sector.
+It's that much of a difference.

+So, we encourage you to suspend your disbelief, tap into your growth mindset, and explore the journey of a Lab team.
+There's plenty you can take away and apply without having to reside at the lab.

+## Get started:

 1. [Take a Tour of the Exchange Lab](https://www.eventbrite.ca/e/take-a-walk-on-the-agile-side-tour-of-bc-govs-csi-lab-tickets-43946375793) and hear first hand how teams are re-inventing services delivery as Digital Product Teams.
 2. Connect with other innovation discaplines to help you think about how you might explore opportunities for service improvement (see [using ideas at work](https://www2.gov.bc.ca/gov/content/careers-myhr/all-employees/new-employees/next-steps/first-six-months))
-3. Consider what problem you might address with these new methods.
-(What have you been stuck on?
-Where could you start small?).
-<a href="/ExchangeLabOps/0_Desire-a-new-way-of-working/Lab-Residency_Intake-Value-Canvas-Workbook.pdf">Fill out a Value Canvas.</a>
-4. Attend a Lab Info Session (coming soon!)
-5. Meet with Exchange Lab leadership to discuss the opportunities available to you to get started. <a href = "mailto:ExchangeLab@gov.bc.ca">Contact the LabOps Team</a>.
-6. If you are close to meeting readiness critieria, we facilitate an Alignment session for the Product Owner, their leadership and stakeholders.
-7. If Alignment is successful, we get to sign the
-<a href="/ExchangeLabOps/0_Desire-a-new-way-of-working/Lab-Residency-Partnership-Agreement.pdf">Partnership Agreement.</a>
-8. Get started!
+3. [Sign up to our newsletter](https://us3.list-manage.com/subscribe?u=2cd8863adab4f39ade7cbee34&id=b331c22b50) and keep up to date on events and training opportunities.